AndreasG11/MAE224/Home.md

 8. Press the “i” key (i as in India) on your keyboard to obtain the Particle Photon ID.
 Write this down; you will connect your lab team’s Particle account to it so you can access the unit wirelessly.
 It should be a hex string that looks like: 42ff60063478505467883424.
 9. Close the Connection to the computer and click the RESET button on your Particle Photon.
 Make sure Particle breathes cyan.

+At this point, you will need to get an account set up to tie to the Particle Photon.
+This will allow your lab group to control your unit from anywhere when it’s connected online!

+10. Open up a browser and navigate to https://build.particle.io/build
+11. You will now need to create an account for your lab group.
+Pick an unlucky group member to make a Particle account with their email of choice.
+Perhaps, more preferably, create a neutral email account to which all of you can access the credentials.
+This will allow you to access the code interface for modifying your Particle Photon.
+12. On the bottom left of the page, click the target looking button (2nd from the bottom) that’s called “Particle Devices.”
+Then click the “Add New Device” button.
+Copy/paste in your core’s unit ID that you got from the terminal.
+(I hope you saved it)
+13. Now you get to name your core.
+Make sure it’s an awesome name that will bring pride to your group (and fear to your enemies).
+NOTE-DO NOT HAVE ANY SPACES OR SPECIAL CHARACTERS.
+These cause much grief for your TAs.
+14. Congratulations, you now can control and edit your Particle Photon!
+Now we will write a quick programs.
+The first will blink the onboard LED of your Particle Photon.
+The second program will be a simple example of a blinking LED on your unit.
+This is just to expose you to the language and options of the Particle Photon.
+15. Moving back to the Particle editing webpage, click on the “Code” button, which looks like: < >
+16. Create a new app, which you can name something like “Get the LED out.”
+Be sure to hit enter.
+Copy and paste the following code into the editing window: